Introduction

 Settlement

 Once the game ends, players settle their accounts based on the points accumulated by each player.
-Depending on the agreed-upon rules, the player with the least accumulated points may win the most money.
+Depending on the agreed-upon rules, the player with the fewest accumulated points may win the most money.

 Point Rummy Rules